AndRaven/azure-concepts/azure-development/azure-functions.md

 2. Create the function in your favorite IDE (e.g. Visual Studio Code) and publish it to Azure
 3. Create the function using the Azure Core tools.
 Here is a Microsoft walkthrough on how to do this: [https://learn.microsoft.com/en-us/training/modules/develop-test-deploy-azure-functions-with-core-tools/]

+### Process of linking an Azure function with a GitHub repository

+Azure functions can be setup to receive payloads from a GitHub webhook.
+The webhook gets triggered by specific events in the configured GitHub repository.

+### Process of publishing an Azure function from the CLI with Azure Functions Core tools

+### Process of creating and publishing a function from Visual Studio

+### Procees of creating and publishing a function from VS Code

 ## Useful links and resources

 Microsoft Azure Functions implementation: [https://learn.microsoft.com/en-us/training/paths/implement-azure-functions/]

+Azure functions in Azure CLI : [https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=macos%2Cazure-cli]